-Geophysical and petrological modelling of the structure and composition of the crust and upper mantle: the case of the Tyrrhenian Sea and surroundings
+Geophysical and petrological modelling of the structure and composition of the crust and upper mantle in complex geodynamic settings: The Tyrrhenian Sea and surroundings

 2007-01-01